emiliosheinz/kotlin-android-my-trip/README.md

 # :blue_car: kotlin-android-my-trip
-An application that calculate the total cost of your trip based on some variables.
+An application that calculates the total cost of your trip based on some variables.

 ## :iphone: Preview
 ![App preview gif](my-trip-gif-preview.gif?raw=true)